MicrosoftDocs/memdocs/sccm/core/servers/manage/cmpivot-tsg.md

 CRelayMsgMgrHandler::HandleMessage(): ExecuteTask() succeeded
 </code></pre>

 When [verbose logging](/sccm/core/plan-design/hierarchy/about-log-files#bkmk_logoptions) is enabled on **SMS_MESSAGE_PROCESSING_ENGINE.log**, you'll see the client results getting processed.
 Use the message ID you found from the **MP_RelayMsgMgr.log**.
-The processing log entries similar to the following:
+The processing log entries similar to the following example entries:

 <pre><code lang="Log">Processing 2 messages with type Instant and IDs <b>22f00adf-181e-4bad-b35e-d18912f39f89[19]</b>, 434d80ae-09d4-4d84-aebf-28a4a29a9852[20]...
 Processed 2 messages with type Instant.
 Failed to process 0 messages.
 All message IDs <b>22f00adf-181e-4bad-b35e-d18912f39f89[19]</b>, 434d80ae-09d4-4d84-aebf-28a4a29a9852[20]